nicolewhite/slack-meme/README.md

    $ export SLACK_VERIFICATION_TOKEN="replace with your token"
    ```

+3. Add the necessary scopes to your app.
+On the OAuth & Permissions page, scroll down to find the "Scopes" section.
+Input `users:read` into the selection box.
+Confirm that the scope is listed in the table below, and click "Save Changes".

-3. Create an Incoming Webhook and store the its URL in an environment variable.
+4. Create an Incoming Webhook and store its URL in an environment variable.
 On the Incoming Webhooks page (under Features), slide the toggle to activate incoming webhooks.
 Click the button to add a new webhook.

    ![Enable incoming webhooks](support/slack-create-incoming-webhook.png)